 Oh, no!
 A hacker (says he) planted a Trojan, (claims he) took over your computer’s camera and microphone, (purportedly) filmed you watching porn, (theoretically) has the password to your email account, and is threatening to forward the scandalous video to all your email and social media contacts unless you fork over Bitcoin!

 “It must be true,” many people have unfortunately thought about this new twist on an established sextortion scam.
 After all, he’s (apparently) sending email from your very own email address!

-That’s nothing new; it’s just the way email is designed, though plenty of phishers use this fact to send spoofed email that looks like it comes from a trusted party (like you!).
+This is s nothing new – it’s just the way email is designed, and plenty of phishers use this fact to send spoofed email that looks like it comes from a trusted party (like you!).

 We’ve seen sextortion emails that have included an intended victim’s password – that the attackers actually found in a data breach dump – in order to make their claims to have taken over somebody’s computer seem legitimate.
 Those passwords are typically outdated.
 But with the latest spin, they’re also pretending to have access to their victim’s email account, by simply spoofing the sender of the scam email to make it look like the same email as that of the victim.

 The new variant of this lucrative scam was first seen targeting people in the Netherlands.
 RTL Nieuws reported on Thursday that the scammers had thus far bilked people of €40,000 (USD $46,000).

 The spoofed mail claims that victims’ computers have been hacked and that the targets have been filmed while watching porn.
 It gives them one day to cough up a €1000 ransom in bitcoin, or else the video will be sent to all of their contacts.

 Here’s Google’s translation of the Dutch scam email: